Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Deeper, Wider, Faster Program

 Firstly, for real-time, or fast analysis, the image files are `lossy', compressed at the summit using the method described in \cite{dwf_data_comp}, and sent to OzSTAR supercomputer at Swinburne University of Technology for data analysis.
 Data transfer from the Cerro Tololo summit in Chile to Australia is too slow to enable data processing, analysis, and transient candidate identification within minutes, which is necessary for fast transients.
 The lossy compression is tunable to the speed of the internet and can speed up transfer by compressing the data up to $\sim$20$\times$ and still enable detection of $\sim$ 95\% of the transients.
 Furthermore, to enable fast identification and rapid response follow-up triggers, these data are `fast' processed in parallel on the OzSTAR supercomputer.
 The fast processing sacrifices some aspects of a full processing pipeline for speed.
 Both the lossy compression and the fast processing result in several artifacts in the images that are not typically observed in conventional transient pipeline analyses.

 The real-time data processing for the data collected on the dates used in this work includes using Swarp \citep{swarp} to align and stack images, SExtractor \citep{sextractor} to identify sources, and HOTPANTS \citep{hotpants} to perform image subtractions.
 After performing image subtraction and source extraction on the differenced images, the Mary pipeline \citep{mary} runs a machine learning algorithm on the potential candidates to minimize CCD artifacts.
+Aperture photometry of one full-width half-max was forced on the coordinates of sources that contained a residual following an image subtraction.
 The remaining candidates are then ranked based on their presence in The Second-Generation Guide Star Catalog \citep[GSC-II,][]{gsc2} and in previous nights of the DWF run, with higher rankings given to those sources that are present in neither GSC-II, nor previous DWF nights.
 Data analyzed in this manner will be referred to as ``real-time'' data.
 We note that the real-time processing is different for later runs.

 Secondly, the data are separately sent to the NOAO High-Performance Pipeline System \citep{noao1,noao2} to provide post-run, fully processed and well-calibrated data for later-time analyses.
 These data are used for fast transient detection after burst, fast transient searches cross-matched with other wavelengths, fast transients associated with slower-evolving events (e.g., supernova shock breakouts), slower-evolving events caught early by DWF, and other applications.
 For the data used here, sources were identified using SExtractor and the images are not stacked, nor image subtracted, however.
+Automatically calculated apertures were forced on the coordinates of all sources $1.5\sigma$ greater than the background.
 Magnitudes from SExtractor identified sources are calibrated against the SkyMapper Data Release 2 catalogue \citep{skymapper}.
 Data analyzed in this manner will be referred to as ``post-run'' data.
-For both data processing methods, the light curves are generated for sources that have one or more detections at the same coordinates; DWF targets are named using these coordinates.
-For each DWF source, a data point or upper limit is generated every $\sim$ 1 minute, unless the source location falls off the CCD, either in chip gaps or off the edge of DECam field of view as a result of small offsets in guiding, tracking, and hexapod tip-tile corrections, as a result of changing weather, moving to a new field, etc.